realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

    - Functions are "first-class citizens" and can be passed as arguments to other functions, just like normal variables and objects
      - This allows customization of the functions by passing in any function as an argument to another function
      - This allows the functions to be "composed" together to create new functions from existing functions
-     - These functions are called "lambdas," "closures," "anonymous functions" or "function literals," all interchangeably.
+     - These functions are called "lambdas," "closures," "anonymous functions" or "function literals," and "higher-order functions" all interchangeably.
+It's all just functions!
    - Examples of functional languages are "Lisp", "Clojure" and "F#" and "Kotlin"
    - Example (Kotlin):
-       ```
+       ```Kotlin
        fun main() {
           val add = { a: Int, b: Int -> a + b }  // <-- a lambda that takes 2 integers and returns the sum of the integers.
           val multiply = { a: Int, b: Int -> a * b }  // <-- a lambda that takes 2 integers and returns the product of the integers.